joshenoy/sathyabh.at/content/blog/2008-05-19-i-wanna-blow-up-my-school.md

 ---
 [ad]
-Yesterday Devesh had [tweeted][1] telling me &#8220;You have to listen to this!&#8221;.
+Yesterday Devesh had [tweeted][1] telling me "You have to listen to this!".
 I was at home, and my connection being slow, decided to check it out in office.
 And man!
-It&#8217;s HILARIOUS!
+It's HILARIOUS!
 I was struggling to contain my laughter!

-Head over to [Devesh&#8217;s blog][2] and listen to it!
+Head over to [Devesh's blog][2] and listen to it!

  [1]: https://twitter.com/deveshm/statuses/814144507
  [2]: https://devesh.net/blog/2008/05/18/i-want-to-blow-up-my-school/